When words collide

 3. いいが、大切。

-Using 「と」 with subordinate clauses
+Using 「と」 with relative clauses

 One major part of sentence structuring is using 「と」 as a quotation particle to attach a verb to whole sentences.